NASA-AMMOS/BSL/docs/api/10-bsl-developers.md

  * \*Note: Certain functions that wrap OpenSSL functionality may also permit NULLs to be consistent with its interface.

 #### &raquo; Extremely defensive coding style
- * The BPSecLib is intended for flight systems, mission-critical systems, and security-critical systems.
+ * The BSL is intended for flight systems, mission-critical systems, and security-critical systems.
  * Safety and correctness are the primacy concerns.
  * Basic idea: All functions validate their context's state, and _only_ continue to execute if the state is valid.
 I.e., "If it's not in a proper state, it's not going to run".
 It is safer to crash than continue with undefined behavior.
  * All function arguments are aggressively checked.
 Macros help indicate argument sanity, property checks and pre/post conditions.